apify/actor-cmd/CONTRIBUTING.md

 ## Publish new version

-Only users with access to [actor-cli package](https://www.npmjs.com/package/actor-cli) can publish new version.
+Only users with access to [actor-cmd package](https://www.npmjs.com/package/actor-cmd) can publish new version.

 Release of new versions is managed by GitHub Actions.
 On pushes to the master branch, prerelease versions are automatically produced.
 Latest releases are triggered manually through the GitHub release tool.
 After creating a release there, Actions will automatically produce the latest version of the package.